Dividends and Nonforfeiture Options

 Since the source of dividends result from actual income minus actual expenses, dividends are not payable until at least a year has elapsed—whatever is stated in the policy—and is usually paid on an anniversary date of the policy.

-Dividends can usually be taken in the form of cash, or the insurer can retain the dividends to earn interest, reduce premiums, or add paid-up additions or term insurance to the policy.
+Dividends can be received as cash, or the insurer can retain the dividends to earn interest, reduce premiums, or add paid-up additions or term insurance to the policy.

 If the dividend is taken as a premium reduction, the insurer will send the insured the amount of the premium, the amount of the dividend, and the net amount due.